 In conjunction with CAEATFA, the MS continues to meet with the IOUs to discuss overall program development, data collection, data transfer, and data storage functionality necessary for both the off-bill and on-bill pilots, including the operational functionality of the IOU's Authorization to Release Customer Information form.
-The MS and CAEATFA are in the process of developing the lender on-boarding and loan enrollment documents and processes and data transfers.
 Concord's information technology department is also building out their database functionality to manage the day-to-day activity of the pilot programs.